jhelpgg/K3D/K3D/doc/Render/Material.md

     material.colorEmissive(RED)
 ````

-With this trick it is possible to reuse the same texture tint with different colors.
+With this trick it is possible to reuse the same texture, tint with different colors.

 **"Et voilà" :)**